 When it comes to tuna in Japan, every single morsel is devoured – right up to their eyeballs.
 Enter our next weirdest foods: tuna eyeballs.
 Make sure you add them to your shopping list when you do a grocery store run because you can buy them cheap in local supermarkets.
 If you dare to try this fishy delicacy, you can find them on menus in restaurants across the country.
 Naturally, there are many different tuna eyeball recipes, but the easiest way to cook them is to boil or steam them, season with garlic or soy, and Bon Appetit!
-You might find it surprising that instead of tasting like tuna, tuna eyeballs actually taste a bit like squid.
+You might find it surprising that instead of tasting like tuna, this crazy food, tuna eyeballs actually taste a bit like squid.

 8. Balut, Philippines